 Luckily massage licenses are not like citizenship; you do not have to relinquish one for another.
 You can hold a license in all fifty states if you want to.
 Getting a license in Florida does not negate the current massage license you hold.

 If you keep both licenses current, you will just be dually licensed.
 I hold both Iowa and Florida massage licenses.
 I just follow the laws in the state that I am practicing.

 I took the NCETMB or NCETM, but am not “nationally certified” anymore.
 Do I have to take the exam again?

 It does not matter that your NCTMB credential has expired; it just matters that you took and passed the NCETMB exam at some point.
 There is no need to redo the exam.

-Each checklist has a link for requesting your old scores.
 These score reports need to be sent directly to the Board of Massage in Florida.